-Ms Alexandra Devine
+Dr Alexandra Devine

-Alexandra Devine is a Senior Research Officer with the Nossal Institute for Global Health at the University of Melbourne.
+Alex is a Senior Research Officer with the Nossal Institute for Global Health at the University of Melbourne.
 Her local and international research and technical experience has a focus on disability inclusive development.
 Alexandra’s recent research activities include as lead researcher on a UNICEF funded situation analysis of children with disability in Cambodia.
 The project utilised participatory research techniques to include the voices of children with disability; lead researcher on study evaluating exploring sport for inclusive development programs in the Pacific; Co-investigator for an Australian Development Research Award aimed at improving access to quality Sexual and Reproductive Health for women with disability in the Philippines; and, Co-investigator on an Australian Government funded study to develop the Rapid Assessment of Disability – a toolkit to measure the effectiveness of development activities which target or include people with disabilities.
-Alex Devine is currently providing technical assistance to an Australian Government funded Skills for Development Program in Kiribati, as well as undertaking a PhD exploring access to employment for job seekers with psychosocial disability.
+Alex Devine is currently providing technical assistance to an Australian Government funded Skills for Development Program in Kiribati, and recently completed a PhD exploring access to employment for job seekers with psychosocial disability.

 Dr Ariella Meltzer

-Dr Ariella Meltzer is a Research Fellow at the Centre for Social Impact UNSW Sydney.
+Ariella is a Research Fellow at the Centre for Social Impact UNSW Sydney.
 Her research focuses on lived experience in disability services and support; the relationships between people with disability and their families, especially their siblings; inclusive practice; and accessible information, especially Easy Read materials for people with intellectual disability.
-Her disability research has crossed areas including health, employment and other forms of social and economic engagement, peer support, service implementation, advocacy, family and community relationships, and social inclusion.
+Her disability research has crossed areas including health, employment and other forms of social and economic engagement, peer support, service implementation, advocacy, family and community relationships and social inclusion.

 Ms Ivy Yen

-Ivy Yen is a PhD Candidate at the University of Sydney, undertaking a qualitative investigation into social care markets (disability and aged care), to understand the extent to which marketisation has impacted social care values that had been previously delivered by the not for profit sector.
-Prior to her PhD, Ivy worked at the University od Sydney on various projects that include evaluating the implementation of Partners in Recovery (PIR) in two regions in Western Sydney and most recently a national policy consultation project that resulted in the Mind the Gap report into the NDIS and psychosocial disability.
+Ivy is a PhD Candidate at the University of Sydney, undertaking a qualitative investigation into social care markets (disability and aged care), to understand the extent to which marketisation has impacted social care values that had been previously delivered by the not for profit sector.
+Prior to her PhD, Ivy worked at the University of Sydney on various projects that include evaluating the implementation of Partners in Recovery (PIR) in two regions in Western Sydney and most recently a national policy consultation project that resulted in the Mind the Gap report into the NDIS and psychosocial disability.
 Ivy has over 15 year’s experience working in the disability and aged care sector and has firsthand experience of the impact of significant social policy changes in both sectors.